The New Default. Your hub for building smart, fast, and sustainable AI software

 If I had to name one thing that helps a mobile app succeed, it's performance.
 There are now reliable tools for monitoring speed and responsiveness in React Native apps that didn't exist a few years ago.
 After the MVP release, shift your mindset from "ship features as fast as possible" to longevity and steady user growth.
 Introduce proper tests and analytics.
 Slowing down to care about tests, updates, and performance pays back – sometimes it's what saves the app entirely.

 Ship to a closed beta before a public release.
 Beta testing surfaces performance issues, UX friction, and product bottlenecks that internal testing never catches, and it gives a test engineer time to wire up the analytics that will guide the first 90 days post-launch.
-Skipping the beta is tempting and almost always a mistake.

-10. Launch marketing and plan for post-launch growth
+10. Launch Marketing and Plan for Post-Launch Growth

 Marketing mix follows the audience.
 Before picking tactics, answer four questions: where do your potential users spend time online and offline, who do they follow, what do they read or watch, and what format do they respond to?